Video excerpt from:

 HIDDEN in FULL VIEW

 Barnard claims to be the “author” of the recent publication featuring Nevin’s prisoner mugshots titled Exiled: The Port Arthur Convict Photographs (2010) sponsored by the National Library of Australia, but the facts remain and are widely known that Barnard liberally appropriated materials three years ago from our weblogs and albums about Thomas J. NEVIN.
-The weblogs have presented accurate research about Nevin’s police commission online since 2005 by Nevin descendants – yet Barnard used the research without due contact or courtesy in any form, not even an email.
+The weblogs have presented accurate research about Nevin’s police commission online since 2005 by Nevin descendants and collectors – yet Barnard used the research without due contact or courtesy in any form.
 Earlier in the interview Barnard claims he “discovered” and “unearthed” these mugshots despite and in the face of their public visibility since 1977 when they were exhibited at the QVMAG, researched and curated by experts, and constant online visibility at the Archives Office Tasmania and the NLA since the early 1990s with full and unequivocal attribution to T.J.
 Nevin.

 On April 8th, 2011, Edwin Barnard made an appearance at the National Library of Australia during a weekend conference called True Stories: Writing History.
 In his talk, Barnard conceded that the so-called “Port Arthur convict photographs” which feature in the NLA publication Exiled (2010) were taken at the Hobart Gaol and not at Port Arthur, though he did not explicitly name Nevin as the photographer despite the facts available (who is still arguing?), which would have redeemed him in our eyes.
 But then, when requested by an audience member to recite what he had written about the convict Denis Dogherty, he quoted verbatim the material we published on these weblogs way back in 2006 and duly basked in the audience’s warm response.
 It’s a sad comment, but there are people such as Barnard (and others like Julia Clark) who crave love and validation through coveting the legacy of others.